samtecspg/mason/README.md

 table        query      Query metastore tables
 ```

-Workflows and operators have `namespaces` which indicate a collection of operators and a `command` which together serve as the unique identifier for an operator.
+Workflows and operators have `namespaces` which indicate a collection of operators and a `command` which together serve as the unique identifier for a resource.
 You can further filter operators and workflows by specifying their namespace or command:

 ```shell
 > mason get operator table